raspberrypilearning/fart-detector/WORKSHEET.md

 1. Next connect the HDMI cable from the monitor or TV.
 1. Plug in the USB keyboard and mouse.
 1. Plug in the micro USB power supply.
-1. When prompted to login type:
+1. When prompted to log in, type:

     ```bash
     Login: pi